EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 Party U SHALL compose message_3 as follows:

-* If METHOD_CORR mod 4 equals 2 or 3, C_V is omitted, otherwise C_V is not omitted.
+* If corr equals 2 or 3, C_V is omitted, otherwise C_V is not omitted.

 * Compute the transcript hash TH_3 = H( TH_2 , CIPHERTEXT_2, data_3 ) where H() is the hash function in the HMAC algorithm.
 The transcript hash TH_3 is a CBOR encoded bstr and the input to the hash function is a CBOR Sequence.

-*  Compute COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the selected cipher suite, the private authentication key of Party U, and the parameters below.
+*  If method equals 0 or 2, compute COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the selected cipher suite, the private authentication key of Party U, and the parameters below.
 Note that only 'signature' of the COSE_Sign1 object is used to create message_3, see next bullet.
 The unprotected header (not included in the EDHOC message) MAY contain parameters (e.g. 'alg').

    * protected = bstr .cbor ID_CRED_U